10 Best Password Managers for Chrome in 2024: Top Deals

 🥉3.
 RoboForm — Excellent Form-Filling Capabilities

-RoboForm lacks some additional features, such as live dark web monitoring and secure cloud storage, which competitors like 1Password, and Dashlane offer.
-That said, it’s one of the cheapest password managers available and comes with a good range of other features (such as advanced form filling) to make up for this.
+RoboForm lacks additional features such as live dark web monitoring and secure cloud storage, which competitors like 1Password and Dashlane offer.
+That said, it’s one of the cheapest password managers on the market and comes with a good range of other features which are far better than Google’s.

-I love RoboForm’s secure bookmarks storage, too — this made it very easy for me to organize and access my favorite sites from any device or browser.
+I love RoboForm’s secure bookmarks storage — this made it very easy for me to organize and access my favorite sites from any device or browser.
 RoboForm is one of the rare password managers that encrypts, stores, and syncs bookmarks across all devices.

 🥉3.
 RoboForm — Excellent Form-Filling Capabilities

 RoboForm Free includes unlimited passwords, form filling, password security auditing, two-factor authentication, account data backup for 1 device, and bookmarks storage.
-The free version also includes a 30-day free trial of RoboForm Premium, which adds syncing across all devices, account data backup for unlimited devices, emergency access, and a lot more, for just $0.99 / month.
-RoboForm’s Family plan is the same, but it covers up to 5 users for $19.05 / year.
+The free version also includes a 30-day free trial of RoboForm Premium, adding syncing across all devices, account data backup for unlimited devices, emergency access, and a lot more for just $0.99 / month.
+RoboForm’s Family plan is the same but covers up to 5 users for $1.59 / month.

 Save 60% on RoboForm today!